USFWS/secas/blueprint.md

 Version 2.0 of the Southeast Blueprint was released in November 2017.
 This plan incorporated the improved subregional Blueprints from several LCCs and established priority connections with western states through the Crucial Habitat Assessment Tool.
 Significant improvements over Version 1.0 included improved consistency across LCC boundaries, improved consistency in climate change response, and improved integration beyond the Southeast.

 Version 3.0 of the Southeast Blueprint was first introduced at the October 2018 SEAFWA annual meeting, and officially released in February 2019.
 Its development occurred during a time of transition for the LCC Network where the structure and function of some LCCs was changing.
-Despite these changes, the capacity and commitment to continue to support Blueprint users and improve the Southeast Blueprint remains strong, evidenced by the many examples of Blueprint implementation, as well as recent progress on spatial coverage, connectivity, and threats.
+Despite these changes, the capacity and commitment to continue to support Blueprint users and improve the Southeast Blueprint remains strong, evidenced by the many examples of Blueprint implementation, as well as progress on Blueprint improvements.
+Blueprint 3.0 added full coverage of Texas, integrated threat layers covering the full Southeast, and a hubs and corridors layer covering part of the region.

+Draft Version 4.0 of the Southeast Blueprint was released in October 2019 at the SEAFWA annual meeting.
+Improvements over the previous version include: improved approaches for dealing with overlapping inputs to reduce both overprioritization and underprioritization, updates inputs from Florida and the Middle South subregion, new marine priorities around Florida, and new hubs and corridors in Florida.

 The next version of the Southeast Blueprint is expected in Fall 2019.
-It will continue the ongoing evolution toward better integration across the various Blueprint inputs and regular updates based on the best available information.
+It continues the ongoing evolution toward better integration across the various Blueprint inputs and regular updates based on the best available information.